NiallBunting/niallbunting.github.io/_posts/2023-07-01-one-ingredient-challenge.markdown

   </div>
 </div>

 **Thoughts:** Found some wild blackberries.
-Will go collecting them soon as they are starting to ripe.
-Enjoying my stir-frys.
-I am planning to make my first proper sourdough bread over the next few days.
-As have been using the sourdough starter discard.
+I'll go collecting them soon as they are starting to ripen.
+Enjoying my stir-fries.
+I am planning to make my first proper sourdough bread over the next few days, as I have been using the sourdough starter discard.
 I wanted some soy sauce on my stir fry tonight.

 ##### 16th Jul